RanaivosonHerimanitra/coding-challenge/README.md

 ## Algorithm (details implementation):

-1. a function reads data from `tweets.txt` and parse it so that built-in function from `pandas` package can easily transform it into a dataframe.
+1. A function reads data from `tweets.txt` and parse it so that built-in function from `pandas` package can easily transform it into a dataframe.

-2. a function  extracts hashtags for each tweet and store them in a `python list`.
+2. A function  extracts hashtags for each tweet and store them in a `python list`.
 This `python list` has exactly the same length as the `timestamp list` to ensure time consistency during streaming.

-3. a third function handles streaming of tweets by calling 03 functions.
+3. A third function handles streaming of tweets by calling 03 functions.

  * First tweet is processed then first 02 tweets then first three tweets and so on until the `n` tweets.